ramezanpour/simple-triangulation/README.md

 # simple-triangulation

 Simple triangulation algorithm implementation in pure C++.

 ## Compilation

-You will need a C++ compilter that supports C++11 to be able to compile this code.
+You will need a C++ compiler that supports C++11 to be able to compile this code.

 To build simply run `make`